sevwtw/OG-Fortnite-Arena/Placement.md

 ### Placement Points
-- Replace your bIsRespawningAllowed code with this
+- Replace your bIsRespawningAllowed code with this snippet
 ```cpp
 if (!bIsRespawningAllowed)
 {